mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/pico-hacking-part-14-double-kevin-thomas/) to read the article on LinkedIn.

 ## Lesson 192: Pico Hacking Course (Part 15 - Debugging double)
-In this lesson we will discuss the double data type.
+In this lesson we will discuss debugging the double data type.

 -> Click [HERE](https://www.linkedin.com/pulse/pico-hacking-part-15-debugging-double-kevin-thomas/) to read the article on LinkedIn.

+## Lesson 193: Pico Hacking Course (Part 16 - Hacking double)
+In this lesson we will discuss hacking the double data type.

+-> Click [HERE](https://www.linkedin.com/pulse/pico-hacking-part-16-double-kevin-thomas/) to read the article on LinkedIn.

-## Lesson 193 - COMING SOON
+## Lesson 194 - COMING SOON

 <br>